Minnesota elementary school teacher Michelle Young will become "The Bachelorette."

 "It's hard to feel like you have this connection with somebody," Young said, crying, "and then with the flip of a switch, it's gone."

-During the special, Young said that she's no longer in love with James and is ready to find her match.
+During the special, Young said that she's ready to find love.

 "You have taught me a lot about relationships," she told James, "what I'm looking for — and what I'm not looking for at times.
 You will always hold a piece of my heart."